During the first few weeks of your recovery, while you are still in hospital, you’re likely to experience some side effects from your treatment.

 What might help – Try changing your eating habits or the types of food you eat.
 Eating smaller amounts of plain foods more often and drinking flavoured water could be an easier option.

-Our booklet Life After Transplant: An Essential Guide to Diet and Physical Activity (PDF 3025KB), has more information and advice on eating well after your transplant.
+Our diet section has more information and advice on eating well after your transplant.

 When we talk about fatigue, we don’t just mean feeling tired after hard work.
 Fatigue is when you find it difficult to concentrate and have no energy, even after lots of rest and a good night’s sleep.